top of page

 The time to start the difficult journey towards a lower emission economy is now.

-The project's unique proximity to an ammonia plant and a significant wind resource will demonstrate that the replacement of fossil fuels with renewable energy to decarbonise industrial processes and heavy transport is technically and commercially viable.
+The project's unique proximity to industry and a significant wind resource will demonstrate that the replacement of fossil fuels with renewable energy to decarbonise industrial processes and heavy transport is technically and commercially viable.

 While this project is limited to four turbines in the current location, it is a key early step in the region and Aotearoa's emission reduction journey, as it will provide learnings and the market development required to support larger renewable and decarbonisation projects.